BocioacaCristian/BocioacaCristian/README.md

 - 🌱 I’m exploring **advanced design patterns in React and modern state management libraries**

+- 🎮 I'm also diving into **learning to code in Unity by creating 2D games**, expanding my skills into game development and C# programming

 - 👨‍💻 I’ve built 3 large-scale projects, showcasing my expertise in creating responsive and dynamic user interfaces.

 - 🚀 My tech stack includes **React, TypeScript, JavaScript (ES6+), Vite, and TailwindCSS**.